In response to a large volume of enquiries from the public, CRO wishes to provide the following information regarding waiver of late filing penalties.

 C. Delay/non delivery of documents posted to the CRO:

-Please note that "certificates of postage" are not considered sufficient independent documentary proof.
+Please note that "certificates of postage" do not meet the criteria of independent documentary evidence of posting using a time guaranteed service.

 Whom to contact: